iainctduncan/s4m-tan/README.rst

 I am making this public so that anyone interested can benefit from the code.

-Iain Duncan
-University of Victoria
+Iain Duncan, University of Victoria Music
-Victoria BC, Canada
-January, 2021